trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Table statistics
 ^^^^^^^^^^^^^^^^

-Use :doc:`/sql/analyze` statements in Trino to populate the table statistics in Delta Lake.
-Data size and number of distinct values (NDV) statistics are supported; whereas minimum value, maximum value, and null value count statistics are not supported.
+Use :doc:`/sql/analyze` statements in Trino to populate data size and number of distinct values (NDV) extended table statistics in Delta Lake.
+The minimum value, maximum value, value count, and null value count statistics are computed on the fly out of the transaction log of the Delta Lake table.
 The :doc:`cost-based optimizer
 </optimizer/cost-based-optimizations>` then uses these statistics to improve
 query performance.